P- Reviewer: Vieth M S- Editor: Wen LL L- Editor: A E- Editor: Wu HL

 This technique was originally developed for GEJ stenosis, since the GEJ is a known difficult area to distend with traditional double contrast esophagograms[13,14].
 The obtained gastric distension led to an adequate definition of both the upper and lower borders of GEJ lesions and in turn proved to be helpful for surgical planning[13,14].

 We then extended its use to all cases of esophageal stenosis impeding the passage an endoscope and also to cases were endoscopy was contraindicated.
 The latter include cases in which a noninvasive method for endoluminal lesion characterization stenosis grading, and beyond stricture visualization of the esophagus and/or the stomach is needed.

 Palliation therapy with self-expandable stenting is the method of choice both in unresectable esophageal tumors due to distant metastasis or local invasion, and in high-risk patients.
 In these patients, the definition of both upper and lower limits of the lesion in the longitudinal axis provided by PnCT allowed determining the stent graft length and the need for a valved stent.
 Thus no further barium studies are required.

 Although the stomach can be well distended with other contrasts, such as water, milk, effervescent granules, the pyloric area is also a known difficult area to distend.
-Due to the optimal distension obtained with PnCT, we began to use this technique for distal stomach pathology with suspected pyloric involvement (Figure ).
+Due to the optimal distension obtained with PnCT, we began to use this technique for distal stomach pathology with suspected pyloric involvement (Figure 4).

 Esophageal tumors exhibit increased expression of proangiogenic factors such as basic fibroblast growth factor (bFGF) and vascular endothelial growth factor[20,21].
 This form of malignancy is associated with greater vascularization and has a higher microvascular density compared with normal esophageal tissue and precancerous lesions[20-23].
 These properties suggest a valid pathologic basis upon which quantifying the density with PnCT could not only detect esophageal tumors and but also evaluate their response to neoadjuvant therapy.